 Toronto Birth Centre

 All of the midwives at The Midwives Clinic of East York–Don Mills are able to work at the Toronto Birth Centre.
+The Association of Ontario Midwives has a birthplace options web portal you can access here that reviews what a birth centre birth entails.

 You can find all the information about Toronto’s newest option for birthing at the Toronto Birth Centre‘s website at http://www.torontobirthcentre.ca/